CANopenNode/CANopenNode/README.md

  - Non-volatile storage.
  - LSS master and slave, LSS fastscan

+### RTR
+RTR (remote transmission request) is a feature of CAN bus.
+Usage of RTR is not recommended for CANopen and it is not implemented in CANopenNode.

 Usage of the CANopenNode
 ------------------------
 CANopenNode itself doesn't have complete working code for any microcontroller.
-It is only the library with the stack and drivers for different microcontrollers.
-It has example, which should compile on any system with template driver (drvTemplate), which actually doesn't access CAN hardware.
+It is only the library with the stack It has example, which should compile on any system with template driver (drvTemplate), which actually doesn't access CAN hardware.
 CANopenNode should be used as a git submodule included in a project with specific hardware and specific application.

 Documentation, support and contributions